isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2021-04-10-New-Registration-Scheme-And-Notification-Requirements-10-Apr-2021.md

 - any change in the address of the registered dealer given to the Registrar for the service of documents;
 - any change in telephone number, facsimile number, email address or other contact details of the registered dealer; or
 - any change of any key personnel of the registered dealer.

+**Frequently Asked Questions**

+We have collated a list of frequently asked questions on the new requirements.
+Regulated dealers may wish to refer to these FAQs in the [FAQ section](https://va.ecitizen.gov.sg/cfp/customerPages/mlaw/explorefaq.aspx){:target="_blank"}.